Spontaneous rupture of hepatocellular carcinoma

 Known HCC.
 Sudden onset of severe abdominal pain and hypotension.
 No trauma.

 Large mass at right hepatic dome with IVC invasion (arrow) typical of HCC with rupture close to the gall bladder fossa and bleeding into the adjacent peritoneal cavity producing a typical sentinel clot sign.

-Although rare, spontaneous rupture and haemorrhage is a recognised complication of HCC.
+Although rare, spontaneous rupture and hemorrhage is a recognized complication of HCC.
 "Sentinel clot sign" is a very important CT sign pointing to the site of bleeding ie clotting occurs at the site of tissue rupture (higher HU of 45 - 60 with heterogenous appearance) whereas blood that leaks away from the liver remains liquid in the peritoneal cavity (ie layered effect with HU of ~ 40).